evokateur/agents/4_langgraph/community_contributions/sidekick_hf_docker_chromium_deploy/README.md

 app_port: 7860
 ```

-and a working copy DockerFile
+and a working copy of DockerFile

 ```
 FROM python:3.12-slim